timpending/comp-sci-curriculum/Unit-1/05-trees.md

 ### Binary Tree

 A tree in which each node can have at most 2 children is called a binary tree.

-This tree gives us a nice structure for very fast search (binary search).
+### Binary Search Tree

+A special type of binary tree which maintains a sorted ordering of nodes.
+A binary search tree maintains the property that for any node, the child to its left is a smaller value and the child to its right is a larger value than itself.
+The binary search tree sorted ordering gives us a nice structure for very fast search.
+Specifically, if we are looking for a value X and there are N nodes, we only have to look at log(N) numbers of nodes on average.

 ### Trie